Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 in this case class `soil1` is the dominant soil type in the area.
 To produce a map of `soil1` using RFsp we have now two options:

-- _Option 1_: treat binomial variable as numeric variable with 0 / 1 values (thus a regression problem),
+- _Option 1_: treat the binomial variable as numeric variable with 0 / 1 values (thus a regression problem),
-- _Option 2_: treat binomial variable as factor variable with a single class (thus a classification problem),
+- _Option 2_: treat the binomial variable as a factor variable with a single class (thus a classification problem),

 In the case of Option 1, we model `soil1` as: